 Ypsilanti, Michigan 48197

-Ramona Caponegro is an Associate Professor of Children’s Literature.
+Ramona Caponegro is a Professor of Children’s Literature.
 She joined EMU as an assistant professor in 2011, and she teaches a variety of classes, including multicultural and global children’s literature and illustrated texts.
 She enjoys teaching academic service-learning courses and has collaborated with 826michigan and Estabrook Elementary School on AS-L classes.
 In Fall 2020, she will be an EMU Bright Futures Faculty Fellow.
 She has also taught children’s literature classes as part of EMU’s College-in-Prison Program.
 In 2016, she received the university’s highest honor, the Ronald W. Collins Distinguished Faculty Award, for teaching.
 She has also received recognition as the Honors College Faculty Member of the Year and as the recipient of the Dale Rice Award for Outstanding Academic Service-Learning Community Partnership.
 From 2017-2019, she served as the Associate Director of The Honors College.

 Ramona has published essays and given presentations about representations of incarceration and other social justice issues in children’s and young adult literature, the Ezra Jack Keats Award, the Jane Addams Children’s Book Award, and early readers.
 She is currently editing a special issue of the Children’s Literature Association Quarterly about representations of criminal justice systems for young people and has forthcoming chapters about the de Grummond Children’s Literature Collection and the Baldwin Library of Historical Children’s Literature.